ericoporto/ags-manual-wiki/EditorRoom.md

 will instantly be updated in the room area, which is useful for pixel positioning.

+### Room Properties

+-   **Description** - this is an optional room description, which may also serve as a room's name.
+-   **Number** - room's number is it's ID.
+Changing this property will renumber the room and rename its files.
+-   **BackgroundAnimationDelay** - the delay between room background frames switch, in game ticks.
+This value only has a meaning when room has multiple backgrounds, and **BackgroundAnimationEnabled** is turned on.
+-   **BackgroundAnimationEnabled** - whether the background frames will switch automatically over time.
+This value only has a meaning when room has multiple backgrounds.
+-   **MaskResolution** - defines the ratio of masks (walkable, hotspot and region) vs room background size.
+Default is 1:1, but few other choice are available, like 1:2, 1:3 and 1:4.
+The higher the last number is, the less precise the mask is.
+This setting exists mostly for the backwards compatibility, or for exotic scenarios where you may want to have hotspot or walkable area to have lower resolution than the room itself.
+Note that walk-behind mask is not affected by this, and always has 1:1 ratio with the room background.
+-   **PlayerCharacterView** - when set to a non-zero value, the player character will be changed to this View when the room is loaded.
+Note that you may also use script command ["ChangeView"](Character#characterchangeview) for the same purpose.
+-   **Properties** - lets you configure room's Custom Properties.
+Please see [respective topic](CustomProperties) for more information on this subject.
+-   **ShowPlayerCharacter** - if set to FALSE, then the player character will be disabled (turned invisible and immobile) when the room is loaded.
+Also the standard "WalkTo" cursor mode will be disabled.
+Note that you may achieve similar effect using property ["Character.on"](Character#characteron) and function ["Mouse.DisableMode"](Mouse#mousedisablemode) in script.

 ### Edges

 Edges are moved by clicking and dragging them, once their layer is selected.
 If